 - Maintaining barrier function of skin – pumpkin seeds are high in both essential fatty acids and vitamin E (these can also regulate sebum, which is great for oily skin)

 Unfortunately, we did find one alarming suggestion on multiple sites online.
 If you are looking for an at-home (DIY) face or body mask/scrub, do NOT add ground pumpkin seeds or almonds/nuts.
 You'll see that a lot of jagged edges are created when you grind these items, so they can tear and cut skin.
 Not only can you start bleeding, but you're also at risk for an infection!

 So, without using seeds, pumpkin skincare products can be beneficial for your skin.
-If your skincare routine is in need of a pick-me-up, “see” one of our board-certified dermatologists online.
-By answering a few questions about your skin, you can receive a care plan within 24 hours on average.
+If your skincare routine is in need of a pick-me-up, "see" one of our board-certified dermatologists online.
+By answering a few questions about your skin, you can receive a care plan online within 72 hours or less.